lvitals/sjasm/README.md

 Sjasm Z80 Assembler 0.42c
 =========================
-Unofficial fork of Sjasm a Z80 assembler originally developed by Sjoerd Mastijn.
-It is available to download, sources included, at [XL2S Entertainment site](http://xl2s.tk/).
+Sjasm is a Z80 assembler originally developed by Sjoerd Mastijn.
+It is available to download, sources included, at site [XL2S Entertainment](http://xl2s.tk/).

 Installation
 ============